thenadz/document-gallery/readme.txt

 2. This is how the Document Gallery looks with `descriptions=true`.
 The descriptions are auto-populated using the description field from when you upload the document.

 == Changelog ==

+= 0.8.5 =
+* Added support for [OpenDocuments](http://en.wikipedia.org/wiki/OpenDocument) (does not include the graphic files within OpenDocument standards because this would not fit the document focus of this plugin)

 = 0.8 =
 * First public release of Document Gallery.